 Explore on Your Own

-Burntcoat Head Park offers can’t-miss adventures on the ocean floor.
+Burntcoat Head Park offers a can’t miss experience on the ocean floor.
 This is the exact location where the world’s highest tides were measured for the Guinness Book of World Records!
 Before your visit, be sure to check the tide schedule for your safety.

 To fully experience the breathtaking power of the Bay of Fundy, you’ll want to experience both low and high tide.
 Pass the six hours between tides enjoying our short walking trails, picnic areas, and interpretive displays, then exploring attractions of the local community – from museums and art galleries to world-famous tidal bore rafting.

-You can book a guided tour of the shoreline from May to October on select dates, or you can explore on your own.
-The shoreline can be muddy, so we recommend sturdy footwear that’s washable or waterproof (and you don’t mind getting dirty).
-The terrain can be uneven and sometimes slippery (flip-flops and crocs are not recommended).
-A foot wash is available at the top of the stairs from mid-May to mid-October.
+This area can be muddy, so we recommend sturdy footwear that’s washable or waterproof (and you don’t mind getting dirty).
+The terrain is uneven and slippery (flip-flops and crocs are not recommended).
+A foot wash is available from mid-May to mid-October.

 Hours of Operation